 How do you know when the blondies are baked?

-I bake them in my oven on 160C Fan for 30 minutes until they are golden brown all over like in the photos.
+I bake them in my oven on 160C Fan for 30-35 minutes until they are golden brown all over like in the photos.
 Using a skewer inserted in the centre doesn’t give a clear indication that they are done because blondies are meant to be gooey and almost a little under cooked.
 Blondies are the white chocolate version of brownies and they are not like cake.
 They will also set more as they cool down, wait until they are cool to remove them from the tin.
+I also recommend chilling them in the fridge for a couple of hours before slicing them.

 I have made this recipe using both supermarket own brand white chocolate and Callebaut callets.
 If you use a better quality chocolate, it will improve the flavour.
 But of course supermarket own brands are great for keeping costs down.
-I would advise avoiding cooking or baking chocolate, and also I don’t recommend using Milky Bar.
+I would advise avoiding cooking or baking chocolate, and also I don’t recommend using Milky Bar, as they can stop the blondies from setting.

 - You can use any mix of dried fruit that you prefer.
 I used a mixture of sultanas, currants and mixed peel.